Pollution Prevention & Nature Preservation

 Leaving no trace

 We’re working with Clean Vibes to keep our event as clean as possible and with their help after the event, we’ll clean Bayfront Park to the highest standards.
+We also restore grass and vegetation as needed after the event, to leave the park even better than we found it!
 Learn how you can leave no trace here and learn how you can volunteer with Clean Vibes here.

 Cleaning up the Bayfront Park shoreline with some of our favorite community organizations